haiwen/seafile-admin-docs/manual/setup_binary/https_with_nginx.md

 A second requirement is a reverse proxy supporting SSL.
 [Nginx](http://nginx.org/), a popular and resource-friendly web server and reverse proxy, is a good option.
 Nginx's documentation is available at http://nginx.org/en/docs/.

-If you prefer Apache, you find instructions for [enabling HTTPS with Apache here](./https_with_apache.md).

 ## Setup

 The setup of Seafile using Nginx as a reverse proxy with HTTPS is demonstrated using the sample host name `seafile.example.com`.